 ✓ Valid for 30 days

-The San Francisco Explorer Pass is a multi-attraction card where you can choose to visit 3, 4, or 5 top attractions all for ONE low price, including a 1-day Hop-On Hop-Off Sightseeing Bus Tour, Aquarium of the Bay, and California Academy of Sciences.
+The San Francisco Explorer Pass is a multi-attraction pass where you can choose to visit 3, 4, or 5 top attractions all for ONE low price, including a 1-day Hop-On Hop-Off Sightseeing Bus Tour, Aquarium of the Bay, and California Academy of Sciences.

 How the San Francisco Explorer Pass Works